 Parents will be notified of the Academy’s decision in writing.

-Families that have been accepted for enrolment will provide a $500 non-refundable payment per family of $500 for the first student and $100 for each additional sibling within one week of their notification to secure a spot in their respective class(es).
+Families that have been accepted for enrolment will provide a non-refundable payment per family of $500 for the first student and $100 for each additional sibling within one week of their notification to secure a spot in their respective class(es).
 This deposit will be deducted from the annual tuition.

 Apply for Bursary